 Why Is My Hermit Crab White?

-As discussed, hermit crabs should be deep and vibrant in color.
-However, there’s no universal color you need to look out for, as each species has a different marking.
-As a result, the paler a hermit crab appears, the more likely it is to be unhealthy.
+Hermit crabs should be a deep and vibrant color.
+There’s no universal color because each species has different markings.
+The paler the hermit crab appears, the more likely it is to be unhealthy.

-This doesn’t mean your hermit crab’s sick or dying – it may need a few environmental changes to get it back to its normal coloration.
-In many cases, it’s the hermit crab’s shell that’s turning white instead of its skin.
-Nevertheless, these are the most common reasons why hermit crabs turn white:
+This doesn’t mean a hermit crab’s sick or dying – it may need specific dietary and environmental changes to restore its natural color.
+Usually, the hermit crab’s shell turns white, not its skin.

 Wear and Tear